dendory/scripts/README.md

     .\aws_create_instance.ps1 -AMI ami-d2c924b2 -Subnet subnet-8e3bf3a2 -Type t2.nano -KeyName aws-test -Script c:\scripts\centos_init.sh -Hostname test.example.com -ZoneId Z1W5966G181726

 ### aws_destroy_instance.ps1
 This script will terminate an EC2 instance, delete the attached volumes, remove the A record.

 Example:

     .\aws_destroy_instance.ps1 -InstanceId i-XXXXXX -Hostname test.example.com -ZoneId Z1W5966G181726

+### Show-Menu.psm1
+Use this function to display a color menu on the console screen.
+It can display a number of menu items and await a choice, returning this choice.
+Optionally, it can also display some non-menu options.
+You can specify a title, a sub title, a prompt, menu options and non-menu options.

+Example:

+    Show-Menu -Title "This is a test of the menu system" -MenuOptions @("The first choice", "The good choice", "The last choice")